Stassie Karanikolaou Flaunts Incredible Curves In Revealing Catwoman Costume

 “You’re both so pretty,” said an admirer.

-“Hottest people alive,” chimed in another.
+“Hottest people alive,” chimed in another fan.

 It wasn’t just fans, however, who had something to say about the costumes.
 YouTube star James Charles made his feelings known about the provocative post.